Student Handbook

 Student Success Plan.

-At the beginning of every class you are required to submit a Student Success Plan where you will define goals for course completion and discuss any obstacles that may prevent the achievement of those goals.
+At the beginning of every class, students are required to submit a Student Success Plan where they will define goals for course completion and discuss any obstacles that may prevent the achievement of those goals.
 This plan will be submitted to your teacher(s) and reviewed often to ensure that you are on track.
-You can edit this Student Success Plan at any time simply be re-submitting it.
+You can edit this Student Success Plan at any time simply by re-submitting it.

 Petition.

-In the event that you wish to contest any area of your learning experience, a formal petition form must be submitted.
-Petitions forms are submitted electronically through our school website.
-Petitions are generally processed within 7-10 business days after they’re submitted.
+A formal petition form must be submitted if students wish to contest any area of their learning experience.
+Petition forms are submitted electronically through EA’s website.
+Petitions are generally processed within 7-10 business days.

 Materials.

-Course lesson content is available online and all assignments are submitted online.
-Some courses may require added resources like a novel or Gmail account.
-All required materials are listed in our course catalog and in the course introduction.
+Course lesson content is available online, and all assignments and quizzes are submitted online.
+Some courses may require added resources like a novel or Gmail account (to receive shared content).
+All required materials are listed in our course catalog and the course introduction.

 Academic Acceleration.

-Courses are active for 4.5 months from the date of enrollment, however it is possible to complete the courses in a shorter amount of time.
+Courses are active for four months from the enrollment date; however, completing the courses in a shorter amount of time is possible.

 Standardized Tests.